-Each county is encouraged to develop standards for how care should be authorized for school release days.
+Each county and tribe is encouraged to develop standards for how care should be authorized for school release days.

 There are three acceptable methods to authorize child care for school release days:

-Counties may develop standards for use of more than one of the above methods.
-For example, a county may determine that for all children who ONLY need care on school release days, 1 hour of care will be authorized, but for children who regularly need care with additional care needed on school release days, the highest number of hours of care needed will be authorized.
+Agencies may develop standards for use of more than one of the above methods.
+For example, an agency may determine that for all children who ONLY need care on school release days, one hour of care will be authorized.
+For children who regularly need care and require additional care on school release days, authorize the highest number of hours needed.

 Minnesota Statutes 119B.09, subd.
 6